abtion/guidelines/career_development/ladder.md

 #### iterative
 -[ ] Well-composed commit narratives in commit flows.
 #### communication
+-[ ] Can help PM cultivate an Asana board.
+-[ ] Understands kanban.
--[ ] can help pm cultivate an asana board. understands kanban. can teach juniors to pair program.
+-[ ] Can teach juniors to pair program.
 #### respectful teammate
+-[ ] Communicate with PMs when goals are unattainable; Understands the difficulties that the team is going through and helps how they can.
 #### hard skills
 -[ ] Demonstrates ability to succeed in a wide range of complex situations across multiple axes: e.g. scale, uncertainty, interconnectedness.